k3d-io/k3d/docs/usage/guides/exposing_services.md

         - the `loadbalancer` nodefilter matches only the `serverlb` that's deployed in front of a cluster's server nodes
             - all ports exposed on the `serverlb` will be proxied to the same ports on all server nodes in the cluster

-2. Get the kubeconfig file
+2. Get the kubeconfig file (redundant, as `k3d cluster create` already merges it into your default kubeconfig file)

     `#!bash export KUBECONFIG="$(k3d kubeconfig write k3s-default)"`